asararatnakar/MyUtils/README.md

 **TransactionsCalci.sh**  (This is initial version, more to come)

-This program is intended to determine number of transactions executed on fabric based on block number provided.
+This program is intended to determine number of transactions executed on fabric based on start and end block numbers provided.
-Please note if -b option is not provided it defaults to block 1.
+Please note if -s (Starting block number) option is not provided it defaults to block 1, similarly if -e (End block number) option is not provided it defaults to chain height

 use curl command to download this file